isabella232/experience-manager-brand-portal.de-DE/help/using/browse-assets-brand-portal.md

 ### Anzeigeeinstellungen in der Listenansicht

-List view shows asset **Name** as the first column by default.
-Darüber hinaus werden weitere Informationen wie der Titel, das Gebietsschema, der Typ, die Dimensionen, die Größe, die Bewertung und der Veröffentlichungsstatus des Assets angezeigt.
-Sie können jedoch die anzuzeigenden Spalten über die Anzeigeeinstellungen auswählen.
+List view shows asset [!UICONTROL Name] as the first column by default.
+Additional information, such as asset [!UICONTROL Title], [!UICONTROL Locale], [!UICONTROL Type], [!UICONTROL Dimensions], [!UICONTROL Size], [!UICONTROL Rating], publish status are also shown.
+However, you can select the columns to be shown using [!UICONTROL View Settings].

 ![](assets/list-view-setting.png)